arrahman17/Learning-Analytics-Project-/README.md

 # Special Thanks
 **We are very thankful to Prof.Dr.
 Mohamed Amin Chatti and Dr. Arham Muslim**
-- For Providing us a such a plateform to learn the theoritical concept as well as the Practical concept
+- For Providing us a such a plateform to learn the theoritical concept as well as the Practical skills
-- According to my experience, you will improve your skills like  Communication and Presentaion , Theoritical and Practical skills
+- You will improve your skills like Communication and Presentaion , Theoritical and Practical skills
+- You have the oppurtunity to Brainstorm ideas during workshops and will have the the chance to work with globally minded students